Empirical Game-Theoretic Analysis for Mean Field Games

 {}

-\begin{proposition} The NE of the aforementioned payoff matrix will not generally be a NE of the mean-field empirical game unless the utility function is linear in $\mu$. \end{proposition} \begin{proof} Assume $\sigma$ is a NE computed from the payoff matrix.
+\begin{proposition} The NE of the aforementioned payoff matrix will not generally be a NE of the empirical mean field game unless the utility function is linear in $\mu$. \end{proposition} \begin{proof} Assume $\sigma$ is a NE computed from the payoff matrix.
 According to the definition of NE, we have

 According to the definition of NE $\sigma^*$ in MFG, we have

 where $\mu^{\sigma^*}$ is induced by ${\sigma^*}$.